 In general, intermediaries indicated they were relatively unaffected by changes in margin, and made few, if any, changes to counterparty margin call policies and procedures.
-Some indicated that they did make material changes to credit limits applied to counterparty positions or the credit limits imposed on those positions.
-The majority of intermediaries reported that they did not experience or observe material issues when converting high-quality liquid assets into cash during the Covid-19 period, though a number made material changes to their liquidity resources and/or cash management/liquid asset investment strategies.
+Some indicated that they did make material changes to the credit limits applied to counterparty positions or the credit limits imposed on those positions.
+The majority of intermediaries reported that they did not experience or observe material issues when converting high-quality liquid assets into cash during the Covid-19 period, although a number made material changes to their liquidity resources and/or cash management/liquid asset investment strategies.
 Cash in the form of central bank reserves and sovereign debt were the main liquidity sources used by intermediaries to cover margin outflows, and coinciding with central bank interventions, central bank reserves became a more important source of liquidity both in absolute and relative terms.

-More than half of surveyed clients reported no significant increases in liquidity demand from margin for both cleared and non-centrally cleared derivatives, although some faced liquidity needs materially greater than anticipated.
+More than half of the surveyed clients reported no significant increases in liquidity demand from margins for both cleared and non-centrally cleared derivatives, although some faced liquidity needs materially greater than anticipated.
 Clients also varied in their level of preparedness for margin calls.
-Fire selling of assets by clients was generally avoided, partly due to the intervention of central banks to support funding markets.
+Fire selling of assets by clients was generally avoided, partly due to central bank intervention to support funding markets.
 Cash was key in funding the increased liquidity demand for the majority of clients surveyed; cash collateral posted to CCPs increased on both a relative and absolute basis during March.
-However, clients also increasingly used repo and asset sales to meet direct margin payments during the same period.
+However, clients also made increasing use of repo and asset sales to meet direct margin payments during the same period.
 While most clients stated that their intermediaries fulfilled their contractual obligations, some noted that margin unpredictability did increase during periods of peak market stress.

-Attempts to map the interconnectedness between how sources of liquidity demand and supply for firms interact with key nodes in the financial system have highlighted data gaps.
+Data gaps have been highlighted by attempts to map the interconnectedness between how sources of liquidity demand and supply for firms interact with key nodes in the financial system.
 These gaps would need to be filled in order for authorities to gather a fuller picture of NBFI sector liquidity preparedness and intermediaries' provision of liquidity to clients.